McjMzn/ReflectionRpc/README.md

 # ReflectionRpc
 Project started out of curiosity if it would be possible to use reflection for operating on remote objects just as they were local ones in such way that no additional wrappers or contract definitions would be required to use it.

-I consider this proof of concept to be really successful (but also requiring some polish).
+I consider this proof of concept to be successful even though it has some limitations and requires additional polish.

 ## Server
 ![image](https://i.imgur.com/zrTLjd4.png)